 Application for Grant Funds.
 Subgrantee shall request Grant Funds solely for eligible Project Costs incurred by Subgrantee for the Broadband Project.
 Subgrantee shall be eligible for disbursement of the applicable percentage of Grant Funds upon completion of milestones as set forth in Exhibit B. An authorized representative of Subgrantee shall notify the ASBO of completion of each milestone and provide the ASBO the information and documentation requested by the ASBO to verify milestone and grant compliance as provided in Section 6.B.
 Subgrantee shall provide the notice in the manner specified by the ASBO within ninety (90) days of completion of each milestone.
 The ASBO reserves the right to delay or reject payment in the event Subgrantee fails to timely provide the notice, information and documentation required in this Section 6.A.

 Payment.
-Grant Funds shall be disbursed to Subgrantee in the manner specified by the ASBO, and Subgrantee shall complete all forms and processes request by the ASBO to remit payment.
+Grant Funds shall be disbursed to Subgrantee in the manner specified by the ASBO, and Subgrantee shall complete all forms and processes requested by the ASBO to remit payment.
 The ASBO shall remit payment to Subgrantee upon verification and validation of Subgrantee’s completion of required milestones and ongoing program compliance, including, at the ASBO’s discretion, on-site verification and a documentation audit.
 Payment is subject to certification that Subgrantee is providing Matching Funds at the same general rate as Grant Funds and the ASBO’s determination, in its sole discretion, that (i) the request for payment is solely for Project Costs incurred by Subgrantee to complete the milestone for which payment is requested; (ii) milestone is complete in accordance with the terms of this Agreement; and (iii) Subgrantee is making reasonable progress toward meeting the four year deployment deadline, consistent with the capital investment schedule provided in the Application.
 Subgrantee acknowledges and agrees that the ASBO’s determination that a milestone may require on-site inspection and testing of facilities and services, and payment may be delayed if Subgrantee does not provide the ASBO or its designee timely access to facilities or services as needed to complete any inspection or testing.
 The ASBO reserves the right to remit partial payment where the ASBO determines that Subgrantee’s request for payment includes costs that are not Project Costs or are otherwise not eligible uses of Grant Funds.
-Payment by the ASBO does not constitute acceptance of any work performed or deliverables provided under this Agreement, all of which is subject to final inspection as provided in Section 5.D.
+Payment by the ASBO does not constitute acceptance of any work performed or deliverables provided under this Agreement, all of which is subject to final inspection as provided in Section 5.F.
 Payments are subject to the availability of funds, including the ASBO’s receipt of funds from NIST via the Automated Standard Application for Payment system.
 Subgrantee shall work with the ASBO to provide any information necessary to facilitate the release of such funds.

 Final Payment.
 Notwithstanding the provisions of subsection A of this Section, Subgrantee shall request final payment after the ASBO issues the Completion Certification and Subgrantee has submitted all records and reports required by the ASBO, NTIA and Applicable Regulations to be submitted following completion of the deployment portion of the Broadband Project, which Subgrantee shall do within ninety (90) days of the ASBO issuing the Completion Certification.